esp-rs/rust-build/README.md

 #### Set up the environment variables
 We need to update environment variables as some of the installed tools are not yet added to the PATH environment variable, we also need to add LIBCLANG_PATH environment variable to avoid conflicts with the system Clang.
-The enviroment variables that we need to update are shown at the end of the install script and stored in an export file.
+The environment variables that we need to update are shown at the end of the install script and stored in an export file.
 By default this export file is `export-esp.sh` but can be modified with the `-f|--export-file` argument.

-We must set the environmet variables in every terminal session.
+We must set the environment variables in every terminal session.

 > **Note**